adessoSE/coderadar/CONTRIBUTING.md

 is that we might propose some changes to a pull request you submitted.

 ### Styleguide
-For java code style, the gradle plugin (https://github.com/diffplug/spotless)["spotless"] has been included in the build to enforce the
+For java code style, the gradle plugin ["spotless"](https://github.com/diffplug/spotless) has been included in the build to enforce the
-(https://google.github.io/styleguide/javaguide.html)[Google Java Code style] .
+[Google Java Code style](https://google.github.io/styleguide/javaguide.html).
 Builds will fail if the code does not comply to the style guide.
 To apply the style guide simply call `gradlew spotlessApply`.
 Only after applying the style guide should you push your changes.